PombertLab/SYNY/README.md

   <img src="https://github.com/PombertLab/SYNY/blob/main/Images/WM276_vs_JEC21.1e5.19.2x10.8.blue.png">
 </p>

 If pairwise genome alignments are performed with [minimap2](https://github.com/lh3/minimap2), by default, dotplot-like scatter plots will be generated from the minimap2-generated PAF alignment files with [paf_to_dotplot.py](https://github.com/PombertLab/SYNY/blob/main/paf_to_dotplot.py) and [matplotlib](https://matplotlib.org/).
 If desired, this step can be skipped entirely with the `--no_dotplot` command line switch.
+Note that plotting large genomes can quickly eat up a lot of memory.
+When running out of memory, this process will be terminated automatically before a PNG image can be produced.

-In these plots, each chromosome/contig from the query is plotted as a column (x-axis) against each chromosome/contig from the subject (y-axis).
+In these dotplots, each chromosome/contig from the query is plotted as a column (x-axis) against each chromosome/contig from the subject (y-axis).
 In the above example, a total of 196 subplots (14 x 14 chromosomes) are plotted using matplotlib's [subplot](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.subplots.html) function.
 In these plots, matches identified with minimap2 are scatter-plotted using the selected color (defaut: blue), with repeated loci indicated by the presence of matches across two or more contigs/chromosomes.

 Because large numbers quickly overlap in the small subplots, to improve legibility, numbers in the x and y axes are scaled down using a desired scale with the `--multi` command line switch (default: 1e5).
 For example:
 ```bash